Gcav66/pete-hunt-dagster-crash-course/README.md

 This is a [Dagster](https://dagster.io/) project scaffolded with [`dagster project scaffold`](https://docs.dagster.io/getting-started/create-new-project).

 ## Getting started
+First, create a base Python 3.9 environment.
+I prefer to use conda, but the choice is yours

-First, install your Dagster repository as a Python package.
+Second, install your Dagster repository as a Python package.
 By using the --editable flag, pip will install your repository in ["editable mode"](https://pip.pypa.io/en/latest/topics/local-project-installs/#editable-installs) so that as you develop, local code changes will automatically apply.

 ```bash
 pip install -e ".[dev]"